pravega/pravega-samples/scenarios/pravega-flink-autoscaling/README.md

 ### 1. Build Docker Images

-Once `Pravega` and its dependencies are deployed, we can start building the docker images for the `Data Generator` and the `Flink Application` that will be the producer and consumer entities of this demo, respectively.
+First, we start by building the docker images for the `Data Generator` and the `Flink Application` that will be the producer and consumer entities of this demo, respectively.